Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 In addition, on the cast iron block single cylinder Briggs & Stratton and Tecumseh engines, the valve stems are parallel to the cylinder.
 This means that the valve heads set further away from the piston.
 And in the cast iron block single cylinder Kohler engines, the valve heads set closer to the piston (valve stems are angled).
 Therefore, Kohler are capable of producing more compression, and they can flow the air better in and out of the combustion chamber at high rpm.

-If you do decide to build a pulling tractor, and if you want to be competitive, then it's best to use a clutch drive Cub Cadet.
+If you decide to build a pulling tractor, and if you want to be competitive, then it's best to use a clutch drive Cub Cadet.
 Also, there's sanctioning rules with every pulling club or association regarding how the tractor and engine should be built or set up.
 Not all clubs use the same rules and specifications.
 Rules vary from one club to another.
 You'll need to contact the person in charge of the club you plan to pull with and acquire a copy of their up-to-date rules and ask their pullers questions before you start to build a tractor.
 And while you're at the pulls, look over the pulling tractors and ask pullers questions regarding how to build a durable and competitive tractor.
-Most pullers will be honest with you, while some will give you misleading information.
+Most pullers will be honest with you, while some will give you misleading information, which I think isn't right.
+In this competitive sport, use your best judgment and don't believe everything you hear from other pullers.

 If you don't want to embarrass yourself in front of the spectators, then don't waste your time, money and materials on something less than a true-to-it's-name garden tractor.
 Stamped steel frame lawn tractors (MTD, Murray, etc.) simply cannot compete against the power and torque or muscle of a true garden tractor.
 If you want to win or at least do well at the pulls and look good doing it, then get yourself a clutch-drive Cub Cadet, and use the stamped steel frame lawn tractors to mow your lawn with.
 Or adapt the lawn tractor sheet metal (hood, grill, fenders, steering support column, etc.) onto a Cub Cadet chassis.